lodeguns/Multi-omicSignals/README.md

 ### Periodicity/Oscillation score and Velocity of propagation (Algorithm 2)
 ![image](figures/plot1_supp.png)

-The optimized algorithm with which the scores of periodicity and propagation velocity of the multi-omic spatial signal were calculated is showed in R in [this file](SupplementaryAlgo2.R).
+The optimized algorithm with which the scores of periodicity and propagation velocity of the multi-omic spatial signal were calculated is [here](SupplementaryAlgo2.R).